Menscan Documentation

 System Information

-• Shows the Mendix version in use.
+• Mendix version

 Demo Users

-• Returns the demo usernames and passwords in plaintext.
+• Lists usernames and passwords

-• These accounts can often lead to privilege escalation or horizontal access attacks.
+• These can lead to privilege escalation

 Constants